 There is no way to know your exact project cost without getting contractor bids.
 All the research online wont be able to peg your specific cost because every situation is unique and different.
 Its always a good idea to get three contractor bids for any large project such as this.
 You may be surprised to find that contractor estimates can vary widely (which is often difficult to understand).
 If you get three bids that are all similar in cost, within 10-20% of each other, you can confidently choose from one of these.
 If your bids are all over the place, with some way higher or lower than average, you might seek more contractor bids.
 Some people are nervous to accept both the highest and lowest bid, and might opt for the price in the middle.

 How long does it take to build a garage bathroom?

 Once plans are approved and you have the permits in hand, you’re ready to start construction.
-For a seamless, attached garage bathroom addition, you can expect construction to take about 6 weeks.
-If there is trenching involved or if there are any other complications, your project may take up to 2-3 months for completion.
+For a seamless, attached garage bathroom addition, you can expect construction to take about 4-6 weeks.
+If there is trenching involved or if there are any other complications, your project may take up to 2+ months to complete.